Instant Pot Kashmiri Keema Aloo Matar / Instant Pot Minced Turkey Potato and Peas Curry

 - Open the lid and add dried fenugreek leaves.

 - There will be some gravy.
 If you want the keema/turkey to be completely dry then select sauté and let the gravy evaporate.
-It should take about 2 minutes.
+It should take about 4 to 5 minutes.
 Keep stirring so that the turkey doesn’t stick to the bottom of the pot.
 I personally like some gravy in it since we eat it with rice.

 - Transfer in a serving bowl immediately.
 Discard the bay leaf.